wp-plugins/bulk-photo-to-product-importer-extension-for-woocommerce/readme.txt

 [You can find our FAQ section on our website.](http://www.theportlandcompany.com/2013/08/photo-to-product-importer-extension-for-woocommerce-documentation/)

 == Screenshots ==
-1. Bulk Import - This is where you can bulk import photos.
+1. Bulk Import - Which are, then, automatically converted into WooCommerce Products.
+Product Titles are automatically generated based on the file name of the photo(s) being imported.
+You have the option to modify these titles during and after the upload process.
-2. Variation Groups - This is where you can create variation groups.
+2. Variation Groups - Many photographers don’t just sell the individual photos, rather, they sell what the photo is printed on (photo prints, smartphone cases, shirts, posters, etc…).
+Using Variations: administrators can create unlimited custom Variations and associate a price with that specific Variation.
 3. Variation Group Edit - This is how you edit a variation group.
-4. User Groups - This is where you can create user groups.
+4. User Groups - We understand that sometimes photos need to be kept private.
+That’s why you can give Users access to specific Events, preventing all other Users from being able to view the photos within that event.
 5. User Group Edit - This is how you edit a user group.
 6. Settings - This is where you can configure the BPTPI.